 Imagine a world where you can finally enjoy YouTube without commercial interruptions, without breaking your piggy bank.
 Well, that dream may soon become reality... but with a catch!
 YouTube is preparing a new Premium offer at a reduced rate, but there's a catch.
 Google has a well-thought-out strategy behind this change, and you're about to find out why.

 With Premium Lite, YouTube attempts a compromise: remove ads without offering a full subscription.
-It's a way of converting those who just want to get rid of ads, without paying for features they don't use.
+It's a way to convert those who just want to get rid of ads, without paying for features they don't use.

 Features | YouTube Premium Lite | YouTube Premium |